snipercup/wip-ai-dungeon-mods/README.md

 Check the "Releases" above for a ready-to-upload file.
 Just chuck the ZIP file into a scenario with the upload button and spend the next hour or two updating world-info with AID's new, buggy-as-duck World Info Library System.

 After you start your adventure, I recommend running the following commands:
 * `/context-mode set narrator` will assemble the context sent to the AI so it kind of looks like an audio-book script...
 Kinda?
-I dunno.
+You may want to pass it up if you prefer second-person over third-person.
 It's the best of the available context modes, in my opinion.
 * `/report-summary-updates on`, if you enable the Adventure Summary feature in the Edit Adventure menu.
 This will display a message when ever the summary updates, so you can see how badly the AI got it.

 ## Installation 2: Install Harder